How To Host Your Podcast In SoundCloud?

 Uploads are by Time, not File Size

-Now, in terms of downsides to SoundCloud, one of the biggest is that they limit your podcasting by hours.
+Now, one of the most significant downsides to SoundCloud in the podcast is that they limit your podcasting by hours.
 Other hosts do it by file size.
 This is important.
-For podcasting, it’s okay to skimp on bit rate and sample ate because the quality differential is generally unnoticed.
+For podcasting, it’s okay to skimp on bit rate, and sample ate because the quality differential is generally unnoticed.
 From the NPR website (royalty among podcasters):

 We recommend encoding these files at a lower bit rate of 24-64kbps.
 Also, the sample rate should be a standard kHz rate of 11, 22, 33 or 44 kHz.
 This will allow your users to download files more quickly and result in lower bandwidth usage for the station.
 Keep in mind people listen on computer speakers, head phones so higher quality is not appreciated.

 They go on to outline the time, quality, and file size ratios, too.

 5 minutes encoded at 24kpbs is approximately 1 MB, 48kpbs is approximately 1.7 MB, and 64kpbs is approximately 2.5 MB

 30 minutes encoded at 32kbps is approximately 7 MB, 64kbps is approximately 14 MB

 1 hr encoded at 32 kbps is approximately 13 MB, 56 kbps is approximately 22 MB, and 64 kbps is approximately 25 MB

 When looking at SoundCloud versus Libsyn, Blubrry, or others, you can get the same upload of a huge lossless WAV file as you do a minimal 24kbps MP3.
 As a prolific podcaster, you can easily run out of time if you’re not on the unlimited plan.
 Many people hate this because you can get more than 3 hours packed into your audio if you follow the NPR standards.